nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 shared development environment may provide UI's to edit code, build containers and deploy to a shared kubernetes environment.

+The most extreme case of this model is to limit access to a Cloud based IDE which restricts the functionality available to the developer.

 As a baseline this approach inherits the advantages/disadvantages of the underlying model that it extends.